All Episodes

 It takes faith.

-This notion that we can destroy the planet, this notion that automobiles, I refuse to believe in a God that creates this kind of beauty would create human beings with the ability to destroy the planet while enhancing their lives, while improving their lives, while expanding their life expectancy.
+This notion that we can destroy the planet, this notion that automobiles, I refuse to believe that a God that creates this kind of beauty would create human beings with the ability to destroy the planet while enhancing their lives, while improving their lives, while expanding their life expectancy.

 That's not the God that I know.

-Rush, you are bringing religion in it.
+Rush you are bringing religion.

 So are they.

-They have a different god.
+Does they have a different God?

-It's either a tree, it's a mountain, a hummingbird.
+It's either a tree, it's a mountain, a hummingbird, you know, whatever the hell they choose to worship.

 They can't prove what they believe either.